Yan Gomes Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.

-- The Pirates have a 4.55 team ERA that ranks 21st among all league pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).

-- Zastryzny takes the mound for his first start of the season for the Pirates.

-- The 31-year-old southpaw makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.